 - creation of new habitat in some situations; and

 - prescriptive management of habitats for specified biological characteristics.

-Banks can be created in association with specific projects or can proceed from a circumstance where a project proponent sets aside more area than is needed for the immediate project.
-The creation of a bank may also be needed where the specific project and is willing to protect the remaining area and thus generate credits, or where the specific project is implemented over a longer period of time.
+Conservation banks can be created in association with specific projects from a circumstance where the project proponent sets aside more area than is needed for the immediate project; where the specific project and is willing to protect the remaining area and thus credits, or where the specific project is implemented over a period of time.

-A conservation bank can be created as an entrepreneurial effort in anticipation of an independent customer base with many different potential projects.
-Each credit they sell is considered to be part of the environmental baseline.
-As a result, future project evaluations and listing or delisting decisions can be made in a more stable ecological context.
-This stability is one of conservation banking’s greatest assets, both from an ecological and economic standpoint.
+A conservation bank can be created as an entrepreneurial opportunity.
+Anticipation of an independent customer base from many different potential projects can spark these efforts.
+Once conservation banks are established each credit sold is considered to be a component of the environmental baseline.
+As a result, future project decisions can be made in a more stable ecological context regarding evaluation listing or delisting.
+This stability is one of conservation banking’s greatest assets, ecologically and economically

 For this reason, conservation banks must be established in perpetuity, regardless of the future status of the species for which the bank was initially established.

 “Wetland mitigation banking is the restoration, creation or enhancement of wetlands to compensate for unavoidable impacts to wetlands at another location” (See USDA Definition of a Wetland Mitigation Bank).
 Wetland Mitigation Banks are used as compensation for wetland impacts from both development and agriculture.

 Producers can buy credits from wetlands mitigation banks to compensate for the impact of lost wetlands.
 When a wetland mitigation bank is established, the landowner retains ownership and use of the property, while a conservation easement protects the wetlands from incompatible degrading activities.
 The size and scope of the wetland restoration, creation or enhancement activities determine the number of credits available for sale.
 The price of credits is negotiated between the buyer and seller with no involvement by USDA.